Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Radical mastectomy consists of removing the lymph nodes in the armpit and the muscle under the breast.
 This procedure is rarely done now unless the cancer has invaded the muscle under the breast.

-A network of lymphatic vessels and lymph nodes (lymphatic system) drain fluid from the tissue in the breast (and other areas of the body).
+A network of lymphatic vessels and lymph nodes (lymphatic system Overview of the Lymphatic System The lymphatic system is a vital part of the immune system.
+It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce... read more ) drain fluid from the tissue in the breast (and other areas of the body).
 Lymph nodes are designed to trap foreign or abnormal cells (such as bacteria or cancer cells) that may be contained in this fluid.
 Thus, breast cancer cells often end up in lymph nodes near the breast, such as those in the armpit.
 Usually, foreign and abnormal cells are then destroyed.
 However, the cancer cells sometimes continue to grow in the lymph nodes or pass through the nodes into the lymphatic vessels and spread to other parts of the body.

 Doctors assess lymph nodes to determine whether cancer has spread to the lymph nodes in the armpit.
 If cancer is detected in these lymph nodes, it is more likely to have spread to other parts of the body.
 In such cases, different treatment may be needed.